tbytnar/Black-Friday-Data-Analysis/README.md

 The first model (based on default config) did incredibly well actually!
 With an RMSE score of 2518.628 that's quite a jump from the GLM model above.
 My second model (with tweaked config) did better than GLM but worse than the default.
 I guess it's worth mentioning that some more experimentation should produce better results but I'm going to move on for now.

-Next up is H2O's GBM (Gradient Boosting Machine).
+### Gradient Boosting Machine
 Once again, I'm configuring my first model with the default settings for GBM, then in my second model I'm configuring with some tips from the internet mixed with some experimentation.

 ```
 > gbm.fit1 <- h2o.gbm(y=y, x=x, training_frame = train.h2o, model_id = "gbm_fit1", seed = 1)